kamalmukhalalaty/Portfolio/README.md

 <img width="909" alt="1 Month out prediction using Best Model" src="https://user-images.githubusercontent.com/72153772/116601894-ff173980-a8f8-11eb-9191-1a9e16d2dba7.png">

-Forecasting for one month out is as expected a very difficult task as 1 month is a long time however it is reassuring that the forcast's lower bound is very close to actual cases.
+Forecasting for one month out is as expected a very difficult task as 1 month is a long time however it is reassuring that the forecast's lower bound is very close to actual cases.

-A reminder of the 2-week forcast's outcome:
+A reminder of the 2-week forecast's outcome:

 <img width="923" alt="Best 2-Week Prediction (Manually Tuned SARIMA)" src="https://user-images.githubusercontent.com/72153772/116601547-a21b8380-a8f8-11eb-94db-1f3eaa2d5a6a.png">